intelseclab/.github/profile/README.md

 ## About

 IntelSecLab is a cybersecurity-focused research and development organization dedicated to building open-source tools for security professionals worldwide.
-Our work spans threat intelligence, offensive and defensive security, and digital forensics - engineered for reliability and real-world applicability.

 > *Securing tomorrow, one tool at a time.*